DavisPL-Teaching/119/README.md

 - Understand advanced topics including programming over real-time and streaming data sources and using cloud platforms such as AWS, Azure, and Google Cloud.

-### Course Schedule
+## Schedule

 See `schedule.md`.

-## Grading

-### Grade Breakdown
+## Grade Breakdown

 Your grade is evaluated based on:

-- **Participation (10%):** via in-class quizzes
+- **Participation (10%):** via in-class polls
 - **Homeworks (50%):** 3 assignments, each assignment including a project component, plus homework 0
 - **Midterm (10%):** covering the first half and main concepts of the course
 - **Final Exam (30%):** covering all topics covered in the course.

 ### Attendance and Participation (10%)

-To encourage class attendance, there are in class polls that are worth a small amount of credit.
+To encourage class attendance, there are in-class polls that are worth a small amount of credit.
-However, if you miss class, you may make up the in-class quizzes by watching the lectures or looking at slides and filling out your quiz responses offline.
+However, if you miss class, you may make up the polls by watching the lectures and filling out your responses offline.
-Quizzes may be made up until the end of the quarter (i.e., the last day of class).
+Polls may be made up at any time prior to the last day of class.

 The discussion section (on Mondays) is recommended, but not mandatory.
 It will be led by the TA and will also be recorded for those who cannot attend.